Founded by researchers at Stanford

 How we picked the 250+

 Every target is backed by peer-reviewed evidence.
-We screened the published long COVID autoantibody literature across OpenAlex, PubMed, and Semantic Scholar, pulled out the studies that actually measure autoantigens in patient cohorts, and combined those candidates with our own preliminary findings onto one panel.
+We screened the published long COVID autoantibody literature across OpenAlex, PubMed, and Semantic Scholar, pulled out the studies that actually measure autoantigens in long COVID cohorts, and combined those candidates with our own preliminary findings onto one panel.

 Preliminary findings

-We ran the HuProt™ human proteome array, which measures over 17,000 full-length human proteins, on blood from 53 long COVID patients, 11 non-long COVID controls (people who had COVID and recovered), and 14 pre-pandemic healthy donors.
+Early work at the Snyder Lab used the HuProt™ human proteome array, which measures over 17,000 full-length human proteins, to profile blood from 53 people with long COVID, 11 non-long COVID controls (people who had COVID and recovered), and 14 pre-pandemic healthy donors.

-Both long COVID patients and recovered controls carried roughly 2 to 3× as many positive autoantibody targets as pre-pandemic donors (p<0.001).
-This is consistent with post-infection immune remodeling in anyone who had COVID, regardless of whether symptoms resolved.
+Both people with long COVID and recovered controls showed roughly 2 to 3× as many positive autoantibody targets as pre-pandemic donors (p<0.001), consistent with post-infection immune remodeling in anyone who had COVID, regardless of whether symptoms resolved.

-Within the long COVID group, we see proteins elevated over recovered controls that map onto biologically coherent axes, including targets linked to neurovascular, interferon, and neuronal pathways, aligned with mechanisms already reported in the long COVID literature.
-We are holding specific protein-level findings for peer review and IP registration.
+Within the long COVID group, we observed patterns suggestive of elevated signal on axes including neurovascular, interferon, and neuronal pathways, directions that align with mechanisms already reported in the long COVID literature.

 The cohort is still small, which is exactly why we are raising capital to validate the results.
 Muno Biotech is a research-stage company.
 This page describes a research program, not a diagnostic product.
 No claims are made about diagnostic performance, clinical utility, or medical value.
 Nothing on this page constitutes medical advice.